Your trip to Vista Verde is coming up soon!

 Our Horsemanship Clinics are a great way to learn more about communicating with your horse, proper riding techniques and new skills on horseback.
 There are a variety of options with the clinics, from a basic orientation to more advance riding theory and techniques.

 The Horsemanship Duo offers a great opportunity to dive into time with the horses.
 For beginners and first-time guests, the Duo starts with a 1 hour orientation in the Indoor arena followed by a trail ride around the ranch.
-For more experienced riders, the Duo starts with a trail ride followed by a 1 hour horsemanship clinic that dives into deeper theory and more advance horse handling skills.
+After you have completed the initial orientation then you can chose to dive deeper into theory and more advance horse handling skills by taking part in the other Duo option that starts with a trail ride followed by a 1 hour horsemanship clinic.

 SLEIGH RIDES: Each day we feed the herd with the big sleigh pulled by our team.
 The wranglers load the sleigh full with hay bales, and then you are welcome to jump on and help us toss the hay out to the horses, or just enjoy the ride!